rojasAndresTapia/Lemoncode-Master-module-1-challenge/README.md

 - Sass
 - HTML

+To run the project type the following command: `parcel src/index.html`

 The layout consists of replicating a Netflix-like screen that is responsive using Sass media queries.

 Web view: